nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**

+* Real estate agents
-* has a need to manage a significant number of contacts
+* Need manage a large number of clients with varying details
-* prefer desktop apps over other types
+* Need to record past engagement with clients
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app